telerik/kendo-intl/README.md

 ### Date Formatting

-Date parsing converts a `Date` object to a human-readable string using the locale specific settings.
+Date formatting converts a `Date` object to a human-readable string by using the specific settings of the locale.

 ```js
 import { formatDate } from '@telerik/kendo-intl';